(This post contains affiliate links. Read my full disclosure.)

 Brand24 is a good, basic social monitoring tool.
 Here, they don’t have a ton of bells and whistles.
 You’ll set a “project” for monitoring, which can be time limited or ongoing.
 For your own brand, ongoing is better.
 It’s a nice Boolean-style setup that lets you exclude irrelevant material.
 Then, using AI-based technology, Brand24 looks all over the Web for your target keywords.
 There are integrations for team productivity tools, such as Slack, that facilitate customer service responses.

 What’s different?
 The way reporting is done.
 Rather than cram your feed with all the results jumbled together, they actively mark which results are positive, negative, or neutral.
 This saves you time.
 Even better, they have a visual reporting system that puts analytics into charts and statistics.
-At the end, you get a report called “social reach,” which helps you get an overall view of how well you are doing on social media.
+At the end, you get a report called “social reach,” which helps you get an overall view of how well you are doing in social media posts.

 Pricing: Basic plan is $49 per month, Premium $99 and Max $199.

-If all you want is a social listening tool then Brandwatch might be overkill.
+If all you want is a social listening tool, then Brandwatch might be overkill.
 That’s because this is a platform for market research and consumer intelligence, not just a social listening program.
 However, if you want a lot of information in one place, then Brandwatch might be for you.
-In fact, this is really a social media management platform, because the main limitation of Brandwatch is that it mostly monitors social media.
+In fact, this is really a social media management platform, because the main limitation of Brandwatch is that it mostly monitors social media profiles rather than all types of social media presences and other important mentions.

 Another advantage to Brandwatch is that it has several integrations available.
 Since Brandwatch bought some other companies, they have a broad presence across the Web using those other tools.
 In the end, the main reason to get this one is its ability to give impactful insights about various parties.
 These can be brands, but also people and topics.
 Overall, a great way to carry out market research and strategic planning.